 Still, since they're both out to cash in on their finds, some healthy competition always comes into play.

-Page 2 of 2 - The only thing missing was Danielle Colby Cushman.
+The only thing missing was Danielle Colby Cushman.

 While the guys are out picking, Cushman holds down the fort at Antique Archaeology, Wolfe's store and base of operations.